spiestarxada/appwsharepoint/README.md

 # AI Application with SharePoint Knowledge and Actions

 This project features a web application and an agent designed to help users process information from their SharePoint content and generate summary reports.
-The application leverages the Azure AI Foundry SDK to host and communicate with the agent, which utilizes the Copilot Retrieval API for semantic queries of relevant SharePoint content.
+The application leverages the Azure AI Foundry SDK to host and communicate with the agent, which utilizes the Copilot Retrieval API ([learn more](https://learn.microsoft.com/en-us/microsoft-365-copilot/extensibility/api/ai-services/retrieval/overview)) for semantic queries of relevant SharePoint content.
 The Retrieval API relies on SharePoint’s built-in semantic index and access control.

 <br/>